Part-time Employment of NHRS Retirees - for Retirees and Members

 The bill also includes the following elements:

-• Separation from service: Members who retire on/after January 1, 2019, must wait at least 28 days from their effective date of retirement before commencing part-time employment with a participating employer.
+- Separation from service: Members who retire on/after January 1, 2019, shall not be employed on a part-time basis by any participating employer for a period of 28 calendar days from the member’s effective date of retirement.
 Note: The effective date of retirement is always the first of the month.
-If a member is working in a second part-time position at the time of his or her retirement, he or she must cease working in the part-time position for 28 days from the retirement date.
+If a member is working in a second part-time position with a participating employer at the time of his or her retirement, he or she must cease working in the part-time position for 28 days from the retirement date.
 NHRS does not have the authority to waive the 28-day rule for any reason.

 2. Whom does the law affect?